 This is a new concept in the industry and many analytics organizations don’t realize the power of their own analytics solutions.
 All the efforts, pain and sleepless nights can be easily monetized by building a pay-out model.
 Once a scalable solution is in place, use the right methodologies to charge back internal stakeholders on all analytics initiatives.
 Assigning a $$ value to analytics initiatives can help drive the right adoption as well as show the true value of data to larger parts of the organization.

-All of us have the recipes to drive analytics success but the pointers given above are key to the success of any practice.
-We have seen multiple companies launch analytics initiatives but only a handful have been able to sustain for longer periods of time.
+All of us have the recipes to drive analytics success but the Business Intelligence best practices discussed above are key to the success of any analytics initiative.
+We have seen multiple companies launch analytics programs, but only a handful have been able to sustain the effort for longer periods of time.

 Sign up to get the latest perspectives on analytics, insights, and AI.